modelica/newsletter/_2022-02/System-Modeler-Events.md

 ![Alt text](Wolfram-conference.png 'Wolfram Technology Conference 2022')

+Join the Wolfram Technology Conference to explore how System Modeler can empower you and your organization in research, development, deployment—and progress.
+This conference will showcase how you can unify your workflows, including Modelica workflows, with computation to deliver quicker and smarter results.

-Learn about Wolfram's ever-expanding technology stack for the building of digital twins, large-scale optimization, embedded systems and the high-level modeling of multiphysics systems.
+Moreover, you would also learn about Wolfram's ever-expanding technology stack for the building of digital twins, large-scale optimization, embedded systems and the high-level modeling of multiphysics systems.

 Get inspired by customer journeys, learn from experts and interact with presenters during the Q&As.
 Schedule a one-on-one meeting with our experts to get your questions answered.